 Challenge: identify 3 agencies and approach them to see if they will accept me

 4. Take part in market research

-Market research is a money making opportunity that’s not to be sniffed at according to Stepchange.
+Market research is a money-making opportunity that’s not to be sniffed at according to Stepchange.
 It can be a bit tricky to find legitimate market research companies.
 However, there are a number of many market research companies which I am familiar with, offering an array of cash payments, rewards or gifts to choose from.
-Many will be adverse to those already in marketing or advertising, but I am going to try my luck anyway.
+Many will be averse to those already in marketing or advertising, but I am going to try my luck anyway.